What Is a Self-Directed IRA?

 Traditional IRA vs. Roth IRA

 You can choose a traditional or a Roth when you have a self-directed IRA.
-For 2020, there is a combined contribution limit of $6,000 to your IRAs, with an additional catch-up contribution of $1,000 if you’re at least 50 years old.
+For 2020 and 2021, there is a combined contribution limit of $6,000 to your IRAs, with an additional catch-up contribution of $1,000 if you’re at least 50 years old.

 |Income limit||Tax-deductible contributions||Early withdrawal penalty||Taxes on distributions||Required minimum distribution?|